buwryme/tiktok-lossless-upload/README.md

 For mobile, using Microsoft Edge & going into Desktop Mode and proceeding to upload it into TikTok might do.
 (Might not work on iOS!)

 ### How it works
-- Encodes your input video into H264 with specific criteria (level 4.1, yuv420p, high profile, specific bitrate values...)
+- Encodes your input video into H264 with specific criteria (level 4.1, yuv420p, high profile, aac 256k, specific bitrate values...)
 - Inflates ELST boxes from 0x1 to 0x10000001 (thanks to MASKA's extension!)

 ### ⚠️ Disclaimer